 Upon successful admission, students are required to complete 16 credits of coursework with the recommended courses: Colloquium in Biogeoscience (2 credits), Practicum in Biogeoscience (2 credits), one course in Biogeophysics (4 credits), one course in Biogeochemistry (4 credits), and one course in Methods in Biogeoscience (Statistics, Modeling & Geospatial Sciences; 4 credits).
 If it is logistically infeasible to complete Biogeophysics, biogeochemistry, and Methods in Biogeosciences courses, students can petition to the Program Director to take three (4 credit) courses within two of the focus areas (in addition to the Colloquium and Practicum).
-See below for list of course offerings in each area.
+See the Biogeoscience Curriculum section below for list of course offerings in each area.

 Biogeoscience Learning Outcomes